-Some of the other community support contracts are not a natural fit with the proposed future preventative model, and Health and Adult Services will be exploring alternative options for people who currently access these services may be supported in the future using a person-centred approach.
+Where current contracts are not a natural fit with the proposed future preventative model Health and Adult Services will be exploring alternative options for people who currently access these services may be supported in the future using a person-centred approach.
 This will include looking at individual support plans and options around personal budgets.
+Health and Adult Services already provides some additional funds to voluntary and community sector organisations to support people with severe and enduing mental health conditions as part of spot-purchasing (individual service contract) arrangements, and there are no planned changes to this investment at this time.